Bento MCP Server

 - Verify the configuration file path is correct for your operating system

-- Check JSON syntax—a single missing comma can break the config
+- Check JSON syntax.
+A single missing comma can break the config

-- Ensure Node.js 18+ is installed (
+- For Claude Desktop, ensure Node.js 18+ is installed because

 - Restart your AI application completely